kaby76/Piggy/README.md

 Untar the downloads.
 Then,
 ~~~~
- mv llvm-7.0.0.src llvm               # rename directory to "llvm"
+ mv llvm-7.0.0.src clang-llvm               # rename directory to "llvm"
- mv cfe-7.0.0.src llvm/tools/clang;   # move and rename directory to "clang"
+ mv cfe-7.0.0.src clang-llvm/tools/clang;   # move and rename directory to "clang"
- mv clang-tools-extra-7.0.0.src llvm/tools/clang/tools/extra  # #move and rename
+ mv clang-tools-extra-7.0.0.src clang-llvm/tools/clang/tools/extra  # #move and rename
 ~~~~
 Build using cmake (see [instructions](https://clang.llvm.org/get_started.html)).
 ~~~~
 mkdir build; cd build
 cmake -G "Visual Studio 15 2017" -A x64 -Thost=x64 ..\llvm
 msbuild LLVM.sln /p:Configuration=Debug /p:Platform=x64
 ~~~~
 Once you have built LLVM and Clang, you can build Piggy.
+Make sure to map e:/ to the location of clang-llvm/.